lfn-cnti/bestpractices/user-stories/use-caseair-gapped-environments.md

 A CNF running on a K8s cluster is downloaded from a centralized registry.
 Upon instantiation, the CNF validates that it has the required license tied to a suite of desired functionality.
 If the license is valid, the functionality is enabled.
 If a valid license is not available, the desired behavior is often that the next available license in a pool is requested, or a new order is generated in real time.

 In this case, if the operator does not allow for a CNF to access a remote licensing server, this method breaks down.
-Additonally, if the licensing server is pulled into the locally hosted environments but requires licenses be purchased in advance, then the desired behavior of dynamically deployed CNFs might be hindered due to a lack of available licenses in the pool.
+Additionally, if the licensing server is pulled into the locally hosted environments but requires licenses be purchased in advance, then the desired behavior of dynamically deployed CNFs might be hindered due to a lack of available licenses in the pool.

 The goal for licensing best practices should be to find ways that allow operators to safely and securely deploy CNFs on-demand in air gapped environments.
 This means that CNF vendors and operators must find a way to monetize CNFs that support cloud-based deployments in an environment that may break certain cloud native assumptions.